gautamdhameja/medium-2-md/readme.md

 # medium-2-md

-A CLI tool which converts medium posts (html) into Jekyll/Hugo compatible markdown files.
+A CLI tool that converts medium posts (html) into Jekyll/Hugo compatible markdown files.
 Also downloads images and adds yaml front matter to the converted markdown files.
-It works with exported Medium posts (local html files) and converts all exported posts to markdown using a single command.
-It could be useful in scenarios when you want to migrate your blog away from Medium to Jekyll or Hugo (or something similar, which supports markdown content).
+It works with exported Medium posts (local html files) and converts them to markdown using a single command.
+It can be useful in scenarios when you want to migrate your blog away from Medium to Jekyll or Hugo (or something similar that supports markdown content).

 ## Steps to use